Basic Structure of a C++ Program¶

 Statements and semicolons¶

 A statement is one instruction.
-In C++, every statement ends with a semicolon:
+In C++, every simple statement — a declaration, an assignment, a function call — ends with a semicolon:

 int quantity = 10;